 They are still in planning stages, but here are some of their ideas.
 The Oregonian did a story in June 2017 explaining some of the ideas.

-Portland has some big plans for lloyd plans the LLoyd Center area of Portland.
+Portland has some big plans for the LLoyd Center area of Portland.
 Here are some photos and drawings of what their ideas are.
-They want to make the area into a more usable space, with taller buildings for offices, apartments, add new Max lines, and some trails and walkways. lloyd-center-ice-rink-re-opens-a7ff381c76e855d5 They also want to work on I 5, as it goes through the Rose Quarter.
-Anyone who lives in Portland knows these things are greatly needed! lloyd Here is what the article says: Most of us have heard about the 20-minute neighborhood: That urban utopia in which residents can easily walk or bike to the grocery store, the library, a gym, restaurants and other entertainment and services without relying on a car.
+They want to make the area into a more usable space, with taller buildings for offices, apartments, add new Max lines, and some trails and walkways.
+They also want to work on I 5, as it goes through the Rose Quarter.
+Anyone who lives in Portland knows these things are greatly needed!
+Here is what the article says: Most of us have heard about the 20-minute neighborhood: That urban utopia in which residents can easily walk or bike to the grocery store, the library, a gym, restaurants and other entertainment and services without relying on a car.
 (Handy?
 Most definitely.
 Affordable?
 Probably not.)
 But developers and architects working on the Lloyd Center and surrounding blocks want to take that vision a step further: Why not a five-minute neighborhood?